Americans fondness for outdoor recreation at the beach means they come face to face with many of the ocean animals that share the same space.

 Most experts currently identify around thirty five seahore species, with expectations of new discoveries.
 However, seahorse popularity and their exploitation for medicinal uses, aquarium pets and souvenirs, has placed great stress on population levels.
 Experts estimated population declines of anywhere from 25% to 75%, depending on species.

+It’s often the case that the realm of the unknown kicks the imagination into high gear.
+So it is with the ocean’s animals living in a deep sea environment.
 Changing technology continues to see the creation of smaller ocean going vessels capable of documenting life on the ocean floor.
 The ocean discoveries of the past fifty years run the gamut of ordinary to dramatic.
 On the ordinary side, for example, many of the deep-sea creatures documented, resemble the animals found near shore, such as limpets, anemone, octopus. squat lobsters and more.

 According to NOAA, 95% of the ocean remains unexplored, so the possibility of discovering dramatic sea monster-like creatures remains a possibility.